-Payout of Fiscal 2018-2020 Performance-Based Restricted Stock/Cash
+Payout of Fiscal 2019-2021 Performance-Based Restricted Stock/Cash

-In March 2018, the Committee approved the following 2018-2020 performance-based restricted stock/cash awards to the NEOs:
+In April 2019, the Committee approved the following 2019 long-term incentive awards to the NEOs:

 Target Number

-of Shares of Target
+of Shares of Target Payout

-Three-Year Payout Amount of
+Three-Year Amount of

 Performance- Three-Year

-Based Restricted Performance-Based
+Based Restricted Performance-

-Name Stock/Cash Cash
+Name Stock Based Cash

-Sharon John 62,500
+Sharon John 95,811 -

 Jennifer Kretchmar \$150,000

 J. Christopher Hurt \$150,000

-The number of 2018 Three-Year Performance-Based Restricted Stock shares or value of cash earned by the NEOs was calculated by multiplying the target shares or cash awarded set forth above by the average of the applicable Percentage of Target Number/Value of Three-Year Performance-Based Restricted Stock/Cash Earned Calculation based on the Company's achievement of consolidated pre-tax income performance goals for fiscal 2018, fiscal 2019 and fiscal 2020.
+The number of 2019 three-year performance-based restricted stock shares that would have been earned by the Chief Executive Officer, if any, was calculated by multiplying the target shares awarded set forth above by the average of the applicable Percentage of Target Number of Three-Year Performance-Based Restricted Stock/Cash Earned Calculation shown in the table below based on the Company's achievement of consolidated pre-tax income performance goals for fiscal 2019, fiscal 2020 and fiscal 2021.
+Any shares that are earned vested on April 30, 2022.